Setting Limits

 And just because we have a hard time saying no doesn't mean I am saying yes!

 I realized that most of the time, we are afraid of being judged, of not being loved.
-Often, it could be that we didn't learn to say no when we were young, to avoid disappointing them.
+Often, it could be that we didn't learn to say no when we were young to avoid disappointing them.
 It could be as well as we learn to please others, and now that we want to change, we are scared.
-What if they don’t like us that much anymore because of all of these new boundaries.
-What if they don’t love, accept this person I want to be?
+What if they don’t like us that much anymore because of all of these new boundaries?
+What if they don’t love or accept the person I want to be?

 Until we learn to clearly set our boundaries early in and throughout any relationship, our ability to set our limits is directly proportional to our self-esteem: the more we respect ourselves, the easier it will be to set our limits.